Nodes

 This rules out write/write races by construction.

-A bare output annotation is shorthand for an output without an initial value:
+A bare state variable annotation is shorthand for a state variable without an initial value:

 Decoder.fetched_seconds can be declared this way because it is produced in